First of all, let’s look at what causes repetitive strain injuries to happen.

 Click here to download your repetitive strain injury risk assessment form.

 Having carried out a risk assessment, it is then possible to identify which movements are creating the highest risk of RSI for your worker.
 Having identified this, it will then be possible to implement methods or systems to minimise or eliminate the risk.

 Reducing RSI risks can often be as simple as altering the workers working position or shift pattern to enable them to work in a less awkward position and to take the necessary breaks from the task.
 Other times it may be necessary to look at automating some of the process to reduce strain on the worker.
-Automation may be something as simple as a hand operated tool that reduces the need for the worker to apply repetitive force or it may be something larger such as a bespoke machine that eliminates the need for a human to perform the task.
+Automation may be something as simple as a hand operated tool that reduces the need for the worker to apply repetitive force or it may be something larger such as an automated palletising system that eliminates the need for a human to perform the task.

 As with anything, identifying the risks of repetitive strain injury is the first step to finding a solution.
 Our quick, downloadable, repetitive strain injury assessment calculator will give you a basic idea of where you are likely to get RSI in your process.